wdoyle42/hoddatasci/lessons/05-regression_inclass.md

 Here's the process for our competition:

-1. When you have a model, run it and calculate the rmse.
-Let us know when you have a new rmse.
+1. When you have a model, run it and calculate the rmse for the TESTING DATASET.
+Use `predict(mod,newdata=cex_test)` to do this  Let me know when you have a new rmse.
 2. We'll graph the rmse by group in real time.

 3. Be prepared to summarize your model in two ways: first, what variables are included?
 Second, what types of families are predicted to spend both high amounts and low amounts on groceries?